 - Previous Issues

-- Once journals have selected either digital production option, Érudit’s editorial board will examine the applications and notify journals whether or not they have been accepted to be published on the Érudit platform.
-The decision will be transmitted before June 1, 2017.
+- Once journals have selected either digital production option, Érudit’s scientific direction will examine the applications and notify journals whether or not they have been accepted to be published on the Érudit platform.

 Services provided by Érudit to journals